tomcotter7/clikan/README.md

 The project uses this environment variable feature to test different functional configuration scenarios internally to the test suite.

-Am considering adding the `--config_file` feature to allow for specifying the path to the config file as well.
-If this is something you're interesting in or believe would be beneficial let me know through an Github issue.
 ## License

 ```